mulka/ploverwiki/How-to-setup-and-use-Plover-with-a-Stentura-400SRT.md

 ## What you need
 * Stentura Stenograph device.
 This was done with a Stentura 400SRT, but it should work with others versions, as long as it is the electric version.
 * A cable.
 There are a few options here:
  + Option 1: The Stenograph realtime cable kit.
 The one that usually comes with the Stentura comes in three parts.
 A grey connector, a black connector, and a cable.
+There's nothing special about this cable, even though they try to pretend there is.
+So if you don't already have it, don't spend the amounts of money they are charging to get one.
+Use Option 2 instead.
  + Option 2: Any RS232 (Also called DB9) male to female cross over-cable (Also known as Null Modem).
 Here are a few options from Amazon:
     - https://www.amazon.com/StarTech-com-RS232-Serial-Female-SCNM9FM2MBK/dp/B00CEMGMMM/
     - https://www.amazon.com/Serial-Modem-Cable-Female-RS232/dp/B0026KE4CM/